 This is one of THE greatest songs ever written, by anyone!
-Listen to the variety of versions Purple played during the Mk2 period; truly a fantastic mixture of musicianship, music colour asnd emotion.
-Gillan stood head and shoulders above ALL other singers during the early 70's.
-Blackmore was just incredible and Lord (RIP) was an immense influence on the Purple sound.
+Listen to the variety of versions Purple played during the Mk2 period.
+Truly a fantastic mixture of musicianship, music colour, and emotion.
+Gillan stood head and shoulders above ALL other singers during the early '70s.
+Blackmore was just incredible, and Lord (RIP) was an immense influence on the Purple sound.
 Incredible song, that testifies to the genius of the band.
 Written within a few weeks of this version of the band getting together.
 This song has NO PEERS.

-Probably the only ten-minute song that can hold my attention for its entirety, With those chilling screams, incredible guitar solos, and extremely clever structure, this song was way ahead of its time, and I am forever wishing I could forget it just so that I could experience it for the first time again.
+Probably the only ten-minute song that can hold my attention for its entirety.
+With those chilling screams, incredible guitar solos, and extremely clever structure, this song was way ahead of its time.
+I am forever wishing I could forget it just so that I could experience it for the first time again.

-Just listened to this classic on my iPod for the first time in awhile.
-Then thought I might google best Deep Purple songs and found some sites have this as low as number five or six.
-No...this is the number one.
-Play it loud, I'm in my sixties but still with great hearing...just play it loud.
+Just listened to this classic on my iPod for the first time in a while.
+Then I thought I might Google the best Deep Purple songs and found some sites have this as low as number five or six.
+No, this is the number one.
+Play it loud.
+I'm in my sixties but still have great hearing...just play it loud.

 This song helped us to get into Deep Purple.
-But there are other better songs of their's than this.
-You just have to listen more songs of their's.
+But there are other better songs of theirs than this.
+You just have to listen to more songs of theirs.

 Class apart!
 Bow down in respect for Sir Blackmore!

-Good as Child In Time is, this song is a clearly more number 2 material song than Highway Star we gotta' accept it, even if it hurts.
+As good as Child In Time is, this song is clearly more number 2 material than Highway Star.
+We have to accept it, even if it hurts.

-The drumming in burn is the best drumming in a rock song ever.
-Smoke on the water, highway star and this song HAVE to be in top three!
-So I hope the people that haven't vote yet will follow me and vote for burn.
-IF NOT: I think the damned women will BURN you!
+The drumming in Burn is the best drumming in a rock song ever.
+Smoke on the Water, Highway Star, and this song have to be in the top three!
+So, I hope the people that haven't voted yet will follow me and vote for Burn.
+If not: I think the damned women will burn you!

 Lovely drum rhythm...
-It's has harmony and speed and POWER...
-I'm a drummer, and hack, I don't know any deep's song, until my friend forced me to cover up this song...
-And I like it very much..
-BUT, this song always makes my drums go wild and splatter all around wahhahah
+It has harmony, speed, and power...
+I'm a drummer, and heck, I didn't know any Deep Purple songs until my friend forced me to cover this song...
+And I like it very much.
+But, this song always makes my drums go wild and splatter all around.
+Wahhahah.

 Ritchie Blackmore is God.
 The solos are just so epic.
-Thinking about the amount of skill he has just blows my MIND.
-Along with this the drums and the awesome lyrics makes it one of my favorite DP songs
+Thinking about the amount of skill he has just blows my mind.
+Along with this, the drums and the awesome lyrics make it one of my favorite DP songs.

 This song gives me chills every time I listen to it.
 The vocals are simply amazing, the way Gillan makes his voice mysterious.
 As said above, it is a perfect song.

 Definitely a noteworthy song.
-Those who haven't given it a listen must. perfect guitaring and I can't think of a better voice to go with it.
-Don't find an all round perfect song these days.
+Those who haven't given it a listen must.
+Perfect guitaring, and I can't think of a better voice to go with it.
+Don't find an all-around perfect song these days.

-There's just NO WAY that this should be below Child In Time!
-Screw that song if there's any song that should be right below Smoke on The Water, then its Soldier of Fortune...
-A great song when you've just been deserted whom you never thought would do so...
+There's just no way that this should be below Child In Time!
+Screw that song if there's any song that should be right below Smoke on the Water, then it's Soldier of Fortune.
+A great song when you've just been deserted by someone whom you never thought would do so...

-In my opinion, this one share the 1st place with child in time.
-Do not forget that popularity of a song does not show that it is the best.
+In my opinion, this one shares the first place with Child in Time.
+Do not forget that the popularity of a song does not show that it is the best.

 It excites a spark within me!
 The perfect song with beautiful lyrics.
-Should have been on the top of the list!
+Should have been at the top of the list!
 Love it!